Thomas Cook shakes up airline business

 Frank Pullman will retire as managing director of Thomas Cook Airlines UK next month, the company said.

-Shares in Thomas Cook, which have climbed 200 percent in the past three months, rose 2.6 percent at 68.87 pence by 1155 GMT, valuing the company at about 610 million pounds.
+Shares in Thomas Cook, which have climbed 200 percent in the past three months, rose 2.6 percent at 68.87 pence by 11.55 a.m.
+British Time, valuing the company at about 610 million pounds.

 (Reporting by Rhys Jones in London and Victoria Bryan in Frankfurt; Editing by David Goodman)